 - Never a dull moment; mindful mindlessnes in spades!

 - Classic shoot ’em up arcade gameplay with a modern polish.

-- Overall, the game is nothing remarkable.
+- Overall, the game is maybe too straightforward.

 - No consequences makes for an easy experience.

 Cotton Reboot! is for a specific type of gamer.
 So long as they are okay with repetition, chaotic shoot ‘em up gameplay, and cutesy characters, players will love this graphically improved take on Fantastic Night Dreams.
 Those looking for anything deeper will want to steer clear.